-As dashboards become increasingly commoditized, it’s easy to lose track of what makes them mission-critical business tools.
+As reporting dashboards become increasingly commoditized, it’s easy to lose track of what makes them mission-critical business tools.
 The number of dashboard tools available is growing, and many are marketed to highlight their long lists of features and functions.
 Those features might be helpful individually, but they can be difficult to use if not organized well.
 Instead of providing an insightful and efficient shorthand, a poorly designed dashboard does just the opposite.

 Therefore, the choice of a reporting dashboard tool should not be made lightly.
 The wrong choice isn’t just an ongoing annoyance — it’s a lost opportunity for any company invested in growth, improvement, and innovation.

 A dashboard is designed to condense a lot of information under one umbrella to save time and increase efficiency.
 But that doesn’t mean dashboards have a single purpose or limited value.
 In fact, just the opposite is true.
 The utility of dashboards extends across teams, departments, ranks, and workflows.

 For instance, individuals can begin using personal dashboards to track their performance and plan their workdays.
 These prove to be a huge professional asset because they can offer quick bites of information relevant to the next task, meeting, project, etc. In the best cases, they help professionals maintain productivity and efficiency.

 Department dashboards are similarly helpful.
 Keeping teams on the same page is one of the toughest challenges managers face.
 Allowing all stakeholders to access the same department-wide dashboard ensures that everyone has the same information and focuses on the same priorities.
 Because dashboards coordinate information so capably, they end up coordinating teams just as well.